stelar-eu/field_segmentation/README.md

 8. *MINIO_ACCESS_KEY* (optional): Access key of the MinIO server.
 Required if the input or output paths are in a MinIO object storage.

 9. *MINIO_SECRET_KEY* (optional): Secret key of the MinIO server.
 Required if the input or output paths are in a MinIO object storage.

+10. *MINIO_ENDPOINT_URL* (optional): Endpoint URL of the MinIO server.
+Required if the input or output path is in a MinIO object storage.

 ## Output format
 The module outputs a shapefile named `fields.gpkg`  containing the field boundaries as polygons.
 The shapefile is saved in the output folder specified by the *output_path* argument.